-Any party may request Mediation through the Real Estate Dispute Resolution System by submitting the "Request To Initiate Mediation" form and a \$75 administrative fee to the Greater Harrisburg Association of REALTORS®, which serves as the local administrator of the Real Estate Dispute Resolution System.
+Any party may request Mediation through the Real Estate Dispute Resolution System by submitting the "Request To Initiate Mediation" form and a \$100 administrative fee to the Greater Harrisburg Association of REALTORS®, which serves as the local administrator of the Real Estate Dispute Resolution System.
 The "Request to Initiate Mediation" form is available from your REALTOR® or directly from the Greater Harrisburg Association of REALTORS®.
-Within five (5) days of receipt of the request, the Association office will mail out the "Notice of Mediation Request" along with the list of mediators to all other named parties.
-The other parties will then have ten (10) days to review, challenge, if applicable, and return the "List of Approved Mediators" and the nonrefundable administrative fee of \$75.
+Within five (5) business days of receipt of the request, the Association office will mail out the "Notice of Mediation Request" along with the list of mediators to all other named parties.
+(Please note that if incomplete information is submitted, the Notice of Mediation Request will be delayed in being sent until all necessary is obtained by the Association.)
+The other parties will then have ten (10) days to review, challenge, if applicable, and return the "List of Approved Mediators" and the nonrefundable administrative fee of \$100.

-An impartial mediator will be appointed, who will then contact the parties to schedule a mediation conference.
-The conference must be held within sixty (60) days from the appointment of the mediator barring unforeseen circumstances.
+An impartial mediator will then be appointed.
+After receiving the \$325 mediation fee from each party, the assigned mediator will then contact the parties to schedule the mediation conference.
+The conference must be held within sixty (60) days from the appointment of the mediator and receipt of payment, barring unforeseen circumstances.
 A typical mediation conference lasts from one to three hours.
 Any mediated settlement must be signed by all parties agreeing to its terms preferably by the close of the mediation conference.